-When talking about your family, an important thing to know is how to say ‘father’ in Korean.
+On the topic of family, an important thing to know is how to say “father” in Korean.
 This will help you talk about your family, which is something that a lot of people in Korea will most likely ask you about.
-We’ll lay out the different ways to say ‘father’ in Korean, but it’s up to you to remember them!

-We need to add the suffix ‘님’ (nim) to our subject’s name when we are addressing them formally (never add this to your own name though).
-This applies to the word ‘father’ too, so if we want to say ‘father’ in a formal situation, we need to say 아버님.
-When referring to other people’s fathers, it is best to be polite and use the word 아버님.
+The formal way to say “father” in Korean is 아버님 (abeonim).
+We need to add the suffix 님 (nim) to our subject’s name when we are addressing them formally (never add this to your own name, though).
+This also applies to the word “father,” so you should use 아버님 (abeonim) as a formal way to say “father.”

 아버님은 올해 환갑을 맞으셨다. (abeonimeun olhae hwangabeul majeusyeotda)